guatzin818/www/Experiments.md

 | Yahoo LTR | 1.907g  | 2.221g | **0.831g** |
 | MS LTR    | 5.469g  | 5.600g | **0.745g** |

-LightGBM benefits from its histogram optimization algorithm, so it consumes much lower memories.
+LightGBM benefits from its histogram optimization algorithm, so it consumes much lower memory.

 ## Parallel Experiment

 ### Data

 We use a terabyte click log dataset to conduct parallel experiments.
-Details are list in following table:
+Details are listed in following table:

 | Data     |      Task     |  Link | #Data | #Feature|
 |----------|---------------|-------|-------|---------|
 | Criteo    |  Binary classification | [link](http://labs.criteo.com/downloads/download-terabyte-click-logs/) |1,700,000,000|67|

 This data contains 13 integer features and 26 category features of 24 days click log.
-We statistic the CTR and count for these 26 category features from first ten days, then use next ten days’ data, which had been replaced the category features by the corresponding CTR and count, as training data.
-The processed training data has total 1.7 billions records and 67 features.
+We statistic the CTR and count for these 26 category features from the first ten days, then use next ten days’ data, which had been replaced the category features by the corresponding CTR and count, as training data.
+The processed training data hava total 1.7 billions records and 67 features.

 ### Environment
-We use 16 windows servers as experiment platform, details are list in following table:
+We use 16 windows servers as experiment platform, details are listed in following table:

 | OS     |      CPU     |  Memory | Network Adapter |
 |--------|--------------|---------|-----------------|